 Please come and visit our beautiful and relatively unknown corner of England.
 We have walks of all standards and distances, which you can download/ link to your map app to explore the local town and surrounding countryside – forests, hills, rolling farmland, wildflowers and wildlife, the amazing River Wye and of course our buzzing little town with a range of independent shops and vintage trail.
 Only an hour from Birmingham, Cardiff or Bristol.
 Keep safe; Keep separate; Keep active; Keep happy… and keep in touch … Follow this link to see some great local walks

 Ross-on-Wye has long been recognised as the birthplace of modern tourism, drawing visitors for over 200 years.
 It sits at the heart of the River Wye along which the original tourists travelled by boat and later by train and on foot.
+It is the only town in the Wye Valley Area of Outstanding Natural Beauty (AONB).
 Today Ross-on-Wye is recognised as an accredited “Walkers are Welcome” town – offering something special for walkers and others who love the outdoors.
-Sadly we have had to cancel this year’s Walking Festival but it will be back next year on 24th to 26th September 2021.
+This year’s Walking Festival will be held on 23rd to 25th September 2022.
+Tickets are now available, please see the programme for more details.

 While, for today’s visitors there is so much more to do and see, the varied and picturesque background scenery – from the dramatic cliffs and wooded hills of the lower Wye to the rolling farmland and towering border hills, or the ancient Forest of Dean – it remains much as it would have been in those past years.